A Brief Thought on Writer’s Block and Why It’s a Good Thing

 They don’t let things sit for a while before editing, or read a piece aloud to optimize flow.

-So it’s not hard for them to just get some words down and hit publish.
+Most people, however—and especially most entrepreneurs—, are not writers.
+So it’s not hard for them to get some words down and hit publish.

 And there is a simplicity to that one might envy, least in terms of speed of production.

 Theirs is the path of the Dark Side: quicker, easier, more seductive.
 But not better.

 At the heart of it, they focus exclusively on information and drastically undervalue presentation.
 Therein lay the trap.

 In any field, everyone has access to the same information.
 We can all teach the same things.
 What differs is how we teach them.
 Our perspective is what makes us distinct; the differentiator is not information, but presentation.

 Writing well—along with personal stories and—engenders the kind of quality, a unique presentation that helps you stand out from the crowd and leads to success.

 I’ve elsewhere outlined strategies to overcome writer’s block, so read them.
 Meantime, if you find yourself struggling, take heart: it means you’re on the right track.

 Remember, there is nobility in the struggle, and only through great struggle does greatness emerge.